 How I work within my therapy practice

-I like to work in an organic way within my therapeutic practice with my clients, calling upon various humanistic approaches to suit everyone individually.
-As I believe everyone is unique and I incorporate a good integration of grounded humanistic theory, which has involved over many years within my work with my clients.
+I believe everyone is unique and I incorporate a good integration of grounded humanistic theory, which has involved over many years within my work with my clients.
 As just like 'Carl Rogers' I too believe my client's know what is best for them and through exploring their own feelings and thoughts with my facilitation, my clients can reach where they would like to be within their lives.

-I am mindful that by becoming brave enough to explore ourselves through counselling, we can learn that the past is our lesson, the present is our gift and the future is our motivation within our life to move forward.
+I am aware that by becoming brave enough to explore ourselves through counselling, we can learn that the past is our lesson, the present is our gift and the future is our motivation within our life to move forward.

 I like to use Creative Therapy with my clients, which includes a Sand Tray, Collages, Narrative Play and other forms of creative methods and I also integrate Mindfulness Meditation Therapy techniques when required.